Construction and Classification of Holomorphic Vertex Operator Algebras: Abelian intertwining algebras

 A consequence of the Jacobi identity is the skew-symmetry formula

 for $a \in V^{\al}$, $b \in V^{\bt}$.

-It is well-known that the vertex algebra associated with an even lattice together with its irreducible modules forms an abelian intertwining algebra where $q_{\Omega}$ is determined by the conformal weights (\cite{DL1}, Theorem 12.24).
+It is well-known that the vertex operator algebra of a positive definite, even lattice together with its irreducible modules forms an abelian intertwining algebra where $q_{\Omega}$ is determined by the conformal weights (\cite{DL1}, Theorem 12.24).
 More generally we have

 \begin{thm} Let $V$ be a simple, rational, $C_2$-cofinite, self-contragredient vertex operator algebra of CFT-type.
-Assume that $V$ has group-like fusion, i.e. the fusion algebra is $\C[D]$ for some finite abelian group $D$, and that the irreducible $V$-modules $W^{\alpha}$, $\alpha \neq 0$ have positive conformal weights.
+Assume that $V$ has group-like fusion, i.e. the fusion algebra of $V$ is $\C[D]$ for some finite abelian group $D$, and that the irreducible $V$-modules $W^{\alpha}$, $\alpha \neq 0$ have positive conformal weights.
 Then

 can be given the structure of an abelian intertwining algebra with normalised abelian $3$-cocycle $(F,\Omega)$ such that